Overview

 ## c => [[[13, 20],[41, 48]],[[ 5, 8],[17, 20]]],

-You can specify and select specific elements from the data array.
+You can select specific elements from a data array.

 Selection by index